Yarmouth station (Maine): Description and history

 The station was built in 1906 by the Grand Trunk Railway as a passenger depot on its line between Portland and Montreal.
 (There were three lines in total at the time of the station's construction.)
 It is architecturally unique in Maine, particularly for its high granite base, apsoidal curved end, and departure from more traditional Stick style architecture.
 The Yarmouth Village Improvement Society purchased the station from the Grand Trunk's successor Canadian National Railway for $500 in 1968 to save it from demolition.
 It housed a florist until February 2018, when it was put on the market for $165,000.
-It is now occupied by a branch of Gorham Savings Bank.
+It is now occupied by a branch of Maine Community Bank.

+The apsidal form of its northern end is found in no other Maine station.
+The waiting room for the station stood on the land now occupied by Hancock Lumber (formerly Yarmouth Market) and Bank of America, as denoted by a plaque in the flowerbed of the properties.